By Bernard Appiah, 13 May 2013

-Special thanks to those of you who commented on last week’s post.
+Special thanks to those of you who commented on the most recent post.
 As a reminder, below is Sentence of the Week #18:

-The error in this sentence is the capitalization of Sociology Department, which should be lowercase.
-Thus, a possible solution reads as follows:
+The error in this sentence is the word site, which should be cite.
+Thus, the corrected sentence reads as follows:

 And now, onward to this week’s sentence.

 Welcome to the newest installment in this series.